AndrewEllis93/Print-Tuning-Guide/articles/setting_expectations.md

 Certain printer/kinematic/extruder designs *can* be better or worse than others (for example, I had a slight improvement when I started using an Orbiter extruder), but you you'll never reach perfection:

 ## An Analogy
-Think of it like the below graph.
+Think of it like the below (arbitrary) graph.

 Tuning efforts at the beginning (this tuning guide!) will have a much higher relative quality increase, but you get diminishing returns the closer you get to perfection.
 3D printing just has an unfortunate side effect of showing off those imperfections.